 Alternatively, if you’re willing to participate in a car-share, either with your own car or as a passenger, you can claim fuel expenses from the fund.
 (We define a car-share as a car carrying more then one person to and from the retreat.)

 We will co-ordinate the details after you book.
-Feel free to contact us in the meantime if you have questions, concerns or feedback.
+Feel free to contact us in the meantime if you have questions.

 “Jonathan is a remarkable thinker, do-er, collaborator, motivator and teacher.
 He has an incredibly rare gift in both driving alignment while creating space for innovation.
 Jonathan has an enviable gift to listen, distill, align and drive a concise path forward.
 I've also participated in two of Jonathan’s events.
 He is incredibly committed to ensuring the events are thoughtful, purpose-driven and jam packed with meaningful, tangible insights.”